On the Road Again

 Next on our personal agenda was meeting my sisters for lunch.
 When I began to remove the rest of my clothes from the hanging bags to get ready, I realized I hadn’t brought any extra tops for day time activities.
 I recycled my travel shirt from the day before by hanging it in the hot shower area for few minutes to steam out wrinkles.
 Good ole Rimmel eye-make up remover took away the travel-day coffee stains plus a bit of ketchup.
 I would rock lunch in day-old clothes, hopefully unnoticed.
 The Gumbo was wonderful, and the sister time was the best.
 We just don’t get to see each other often enough.
 It had been two years since I had seen my youngest sister.
 My middle sister came to Houston in March to play in a tennis tournament and spend time with me as I recovered from total knee replacement.
 I looked around the table and thought, we are no longer the giggly girls who shopped 'till we dropped but three old broads comparing chin hairs and wrinkles and enjoying each other’s company.
 We squeezed every drop we could out of our short visit.

 After lunch, we girls headed to Chico’s so that I could fill in some of the missing pieces in my travel wardrobe.
-As I ran around the store in an adrenalin rush, I crashed into a beautifully dressed mannequin.
+As I ran around the store in an adrenaline rush, I crashed into a beautifully dressed mannequin.
 I tried to catch her as she toppled but she was bigger than me.
 She hit the floor with her arms flying in one direction and her legs in another.
 Oh my.
 The salesgirl helping me was young and began laughing like a hyena.
 I joined her.
 Between snorts, I grabbed for my phone, so I could snap a picture, proof of what most would not believe.
 I was already on Chico’s person of interest list for returning $300 worth of stuff I purchased in Houston (and had already worn the night before) for a price adjustment at the Baton Rouge store.
 (I got a text from Chico’s that morning that EVERYTHING was 40% off.)
 I caused them a lot of grief, for which I apologized and thanked them profusely.
 Their last words were, no worries, now go buy something, not go break something.
 No worries, I made up for their losses.
 A win-win in my books.

 Friday night at the Country Club was uneventful, except for my shoe falling into the commode when I flushed with my foot.
 I fished the shoe out with the rat tail comb in my purse and ran it under hot water and patted it dry with one of their fancy cloth towels.
-I straightened my tiara, threw the comb away and re-joined the soiree'.
+I straightened my tiara, and re-joined the soiree'.
 Everyone was raving that the food was excellent.
 I only nibbled on a couple of finger sandwiches as my tummy was feeling a little wacko after the shoe thing.
 But the wine was excellent and conversation unparalleled.
 Everyone had a tall tale to share.
 Nothing like an SAE Sista.
 The Ya Yas and then some.
 One big happy family who by 9 p.m. had all been over-served.

 All the Brothers and Sisters who weren't going to the LSU game, regrouped on Saturday afternoon for a watch party in the hotel bar.
 We ordered our first glasses of wine and bartender announced that she had only a half- bottle of Cab for the entire afternoon and NO Pino Grigio.
 How could a bar be out of provisions before the game started knowing there were 40 people waiting to be served?
 A few of the Brothers were not happy.
 Not my circus, not my monkeys, right?
 We had enough wine in our room to stock the bar but bringing it into the bar was not an option.
 We, personally pouted for a few minutes, then switched to Scotch and Chardonnay.
 We are used to getting our way, but the day had been full of surprises.
 Go with the flow, that's how we roll.
 LSU beat the hell out of Georgia, everyone managed to find something to drink and no one got slugged or sloshed.
 A good time by any account.
 We were back in our room to watch the Astros kick some Boston booty by 7 p.m., eating chicken salad on crackers from Calvin’s Market.